BartSte/fzf-help/README.md

   FZF_HELP_OPTS+="--bind ctrl-a:change-preview-window(down,75%,nowrap|right,75%,nowrap)"
   ```
 - `CLI_OPTIONS_REGEX`: regex to match the command line options in the `--help`
   documentation.
 Check the `cli_options` command for the default value.

 - `HELP_MESSAGE_CMD`: controls which command is used to retrieve the command
   line options.
-Here, the `$cmd` variable is the command to get the options
+Here, the `$cmd` variable is the command to get the options for.
-    for.
   Defaults to `$cmd --help`.
-You can use `man $cmd` if you want to use
+You can use `man -P cat $cmd` if you want to use the
-    the man page instead of the `--help` documentation.
+  man page instead of the `--help` documentation.

 # Usage
 As the demo shows, you can use `fzf-help` by typing `ctrl-a` after typing the
 command you want to get help for.
 This will open `fzf` with a list of options
 and the `--help` documentation in the preview window.
 You can press `ctrl-a`
 again to toggle the preview window to the bottom or the right of the widget.
+This is usefull when you do not like page wrapping.

 # Troubleshooting
 If you encounter any issues, please report them on the issue tracker at: